 You may be aware of names like David Milgaard, Steven Truscott, Guy Paul Morin, Romeo Phillion, and many more.
 But the details around their wrongful convictions under Canadian law are not well known.
-Guilty As Charged will change that.
+Guilty As Charged is about to change that.

 “Can you imagine if we had the death penalty